 Earlier in the week, we reported on how there was no driver shortage as all signs point to an oversupplied market on the capacity side.
 Looking at the numbers, this becomes very apparent as volumes averaged over 3% higher this August versus 2018, while base spot rates were down 18% on average compared to last year from $1.71 to $1.40 per mile.
 There were higher volumes on lower rates.
 Tender rejection rates averaged 17% last August versus 4% this year, indicating carriers were much more willing to honor their contracted rates this year.

 As with an undersupplied freight market, as we saw in 2018, an oversupplied market takes time to correct.
 Utilization always leads rate changes, regardless of direction.
-As carrier utilization improves, capacity tightens and vice versa.
+As truck utilization improves, capacity tightens and vice versa.

 Utilization is the lifeblood of any carrier operation.
 Trucks that do not generate revenue lose money.
 Once a carrier commits to the purchase of a truck, it can be several years before the cost of that truck is recovered.